danielChuks/unique-number-dappGame/workshop.md

 ```

-//This code ensures every attempt by Elena to know Klaus' hand would be rejected.
+//This code ensures every attempt by Elena to know Klaus' card would be rejected.
  ```javascript
       unknowable(Elena, Klaus(_cardsKlaus, _saltKlaus));
 ```